whage/docker-presentation/slides/docker.md

 What is a Docker container?

 - a regular process that is namespaced separately from the others
-- containers (they are simple processes!) share the same kernel
+- "lightweight": no different from any other process in the system! just processes!

 ![Shared kernel](images/shared-kernel.png) <!-- .element height="40%" width="40%" -->

 ---

-Isolation
+Containers provide isolation and resource limits

 - Docker creates a set of namespaces and control groups for the container
-- isolation provided by namespaces
+- isolation provided by namespaces, for example:
 	- mount namespace: isolated file system
 	- network namespace: isolated networking
 - resource limits provided by control groups (cgroups)